Cooper Kupp Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 - Kupp has been the target of 184 of his team's 575 passing attempts this season, or 32.0% of the target share.

-- Kupp (35 red zone targets) has been the recipient of 32.7% of his team's 107 red zone pass attempts.
+- With 35 targets in the red zone this season, Kupp has been on the receiving end of 32.7% of his team's 107 red zone pass attempts.

-- The Rams have run 59.4% passing plays and 40.6% rushing plays this season.
-They rank ninth in the NFL in scoring.
+- The Rams have thrown the ball in 59.4% of their plays from scrimmage this year while running the ball 40.6% of the time.
+This offensive attack ranks ninth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kupp's matchup with the 49ers.